digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 been implemented, but may be implemented in future releases.

 -  Retroactive interface instances are not compatible with SCU upgrades.
-   SCU allows instances to be changed in an upgrade, however a new interface instance cannot be added to a template in an upgrade.
+   SCU allows instances to be changed in an upgrade.
+However, a new interface instance cannot be added to a template in an upgrade; it requires an offline migration.
-   An offline migration would be needed in this case.

 -  Daml Script does not support SCU or LF1.17, you must use Daml Script LTS.